-We mine sorbent materials, commonly known as fuller's earth, on leased or owned land near our manufacturing facilities in Mississippi, Georgia, Illinois and California; we also have reserves in Nevada, Oregon and Tennessee.
-We estimate that our proven reserves of these sorbent materials aggregate approximately 157,234,000 tons.
-Based on our rate of consumption during the 2008 fiscal year, and without regard to any of our reserves in Nevada, Oregon and Tennessee, we consider our proven reserves adequate to supply our needs for over 40 years.
+We mine sorbent materials, which we generally refer to as "clay", on leased or owned land near our manufacturing facilities in Mississippi, Georgia, Illinois and California; we also have reserves in Nevada, Oregon and Tennessee.
+We estimate that our proven reserves of these sorbent materials are approximately 154,388,000 tons in aggregate and our probable reserves are approximately 129,364,000 tons in aggregate.
+Based on our rate of consumption during the 2009 fiscal year, and without regard to any of our reserves in Nevada, Oregon and Tennessee, we consider our proven reserves adequate to supply our needs for over 40 years.
 Although we consider these reserves to be extremely valuable to our business, only a small portion of the reserves, those which were acquired in acquisitions, are reflected at cost on our balance sheet.